vashin1/DebuffFilter/README.md

 # DebuffFilter - WoW 1.12 addOn

+**Note: You must remove -master from the folder after downloading or the addon will not be recognized by the client**

 An extension to filter buffs and target debuffs into a movable frame.

 Main addon command is /dfilter  (shows all commands)